 Hear From a Student: Why a JD/MM Degree?

-Dana Vouglitois decided upon this dual course of study not only since she is a lifelong musician, but also due to her interest in the live entertainment industry, tour management and event production.
+Dana Vouglitois - who took a job at Lincoln Center for the Performing Arts in NYC after graduation - decided upon this dual course of study not only since she is a lifelong musician, but also due to her interest in the live entertainment industry, tour management and event production.

 Lauren Spahn, JD '13 discusses her summer internship Warner Music Latina (Miami, FL) and ADG Live